 Imagine leading a caravan of 63 or so Airstreams throughout Central America not now, but in 1951-1952.
-That’s what Wally Byam, founder of Airstream, Inc., his future bride Estelle “Stella” Hall and his 12-year old second cousin Dale “Pee Wee” Schwamborn set out to do on December 1, 1951.
+That’s what Wally Byam, founder of Airstream, Inc., Estelle “Stella” Hall and his 12-year old second cousin Dale “Pee Wee” Schwamborn set out to do on December 1, 1951.
 Without having the benefit of cell phones or GPS to connect with caravan members, Wally assigned big red numbers (sometimes referred to as BRN) which were placed on the front and rear end-cap of the Airstreams – making it easier to keep track of a large group of travelers facing rugged terrain and many weather-related problems.
 Wally and Stella Byam often traveled at the front of these caravans, easily identifiable by the big red #1 on their Airstream.

 For 60+ years the Airstream Club International has continued to assign numbers to each of their 7,500+ members around the world.
 These numbers remain with the owners as long as they maintain their membership in the Club – some of whom choose to display them on their trailers.
 Each of the red stars on either side of these numbers reflects five years of membership in the Club.With a few exceptions, new or new to them, Airstream owners can request the “ghost” number on their trailer or a number of their choice – depending on availability.
 Numbers available range from 1001 to 32000.Start Your Story Today

 Over 60 Years of Airstream Travels - the Golden Family